Lordship of Codiford Farleigh

 Lord and Lady Codiford are passionate about British traditions, heritage, culture, art and craftsmanship.
 They are also loyal supporters of His Majesty King Charles III and the British Monarchy.

 Lord of Codiford Farleigh is a manorial title of England.
-The Lordship of the Manor of Codiford Farleigh, in the parish of St. Wenn, otherwise known as Codiford-Farlegh, Cudiford or Lancorla, is a feudal lordship in the county of Cornwall and is recorded in the Domesday Book of 1086 as Cudiford.
-It was first recorded in 1066 in the reign of King Edward the Confessor and has a history to 1533 in the reign of King Henry VIII.
+The current holder of the title is Jörg Hubert Dumke, 6th Baron of North Cadbury.
+The Baron holds the legal rights to the Lordship of Codiford Farleigh.
+The Lordship of the Manor of Codiford Farleigh, in the parish of St. Wenn, Cornwall, is also known as Codiford-Farlegh, Cudiford or Lancorla, and recorded in the Domesday Book of 1086 as Cudiford.
+It was first recorded in 1066 in the reign of King Edward the Confessor.
+The Manor has a rich history, which ended with the death of Mary, 5th Baroness Botreaux, 17th and last Lady of the Manor, in 1533 during the reign of King Henry VIII.
+Thereafter, the Manor of Codiford Farleigh has been dismembered and no further reference is made to the lordship and manor.
+After that, the manorial Lordship of Codiford Farleigh was dormant and could not be re-assigned unless by the Crown or as a manorial lordship re-established by legal process.

 Legal notices and official announcement in The Gazette: